babaisflag/ctf/[210813-16] ReallyAwesomeCTF 2021/README.md

 ### Comments

 So I was wondering why it was named Lego Car Generator.
-The acronym LCG stands for [Linear Congruential Generator](https://en.wikipedia.org/wiki/Linear_congruential_generator), which is how this challenge generates the next random number.
+The acronym LCG stands for [Linear Congruential Generator](https://en.wikipedia.org/wiki/Linear_congruential_generator), which is how `rngNext32` generates the next random number.

 ## Packed (Pwn/Reversing, 350 pts)